expressjs/expressjs.com/en/advanced/best-practice-performance.md

 Although Node and many modules provide synchronous and asynchronous versions of their functions, always use the asynchronous version in production.
 The only time when a synchronous function can be justified is upon initial startup.

 If you are using Node.js 4.0+ or io.js 2.1.0+, you can use the `--trace-sync-io` command-line flag to print a warning and a stack trace whenever your application uses a synchronous API.
-Of course, you wouldn't want to actually use this in production, but rather to ensure that your code is ready for production.
-See the [Weekly update for io.js 2.1.0](https://nodejs.org/en/blog/weekly-updates/weekly-update.2015-05-22/#2-1-0) for more information.
+Of course, you wouldn't want to use this in production, but rather to ensure that your code is ready for production.
+See the [node command-line options documentation](https://nodejs.org/api/cli.html#cli_trace_sync_io) for more information.

 ### Do logging correctly